microsoft/nni/docs/en_US/Tutorial/QuickStart.rst

 Installation
 ------------

-Currently, NNI supports running on Linux, MacOS and Windows.
+Currently, NNI supports running on Linux, macOS and Windows.
 Ubuntu 16.04 or higher, macOS 10.14.1, and Windows 10.1809 are tested and supported.
 Simply run the following ``pip install`` in an environment that has ``python >= 3.6``.

 Linux and macOS
 ^^^^^^^^^^^^^^^